 One classic example of piercing the corporate veil in a divorce is Zisblatt v.
 Zisblatt, 693 S.W.2d 944, 955 (Tex.
 App.-Fort Worth 1985, writ dism'd).
 Husband had a separate property corporation, which held title to the couple's home, and which paid for and owned the couple's furniture.
 Id. at 947.
 Husband's income came from the corporation and he deposited his earned income into a corporate account.
 Id. at 955.
 The trial court pierced the corporate veil, and the appellate court wrote that "to uphold the fiction of [the corporation] as an entity separate from [Husband] would be a clear and material prejudice to the rights of [Wife] and the community estate and an evasion of an existing legal obligation of [Husband] to devote his time, talent, and industry to the community."
 Id.; see also Parker v.
 Parker, 897 S.W.2d 918, 928 (Tex.
 App.-Fort Worth 1995, writ denied) (where corporation was found to be alter ego of Husband, corporate assets could become part of community estate; assets owned by corporation at the time of marriage were Husband's separate property, but assets acquired by the corporation during marriage were community property, absent tracing).
 Note that the events giving rise to a claim for piercing may occur well after the date of marriage.
-In that situation it would seem that the acquisition of community assets would begin on the day that the wrongful events occurred, which would, in most cases, be after the date of marriage.
+In that situation it would seem that the fact finder would need to determine the date that the acquisition of community assets began

-7. Stock Splits
+8. Stock Splits